numist/Switch/README.md

 At this point, `⌘R` should have you up and running!

+If you do not have an account with Admin privileges, or have not enabled the Accessibility API, you will find yourself at a relevant breakpoint in the source.

 **NOTE:** Switch requires Mac OS X version 10.8 or newer and is developed with Xcode 4.6 and newer.
 The application does not do any work to check these constraints so incompatibility may be indistinguishable from bugs.